-Section 15(1)(c) of the Resource Management Act stipulates that no person may discharge any contaminant from any industrial or trade premises into air, unless the activity is expressly allowed for by a resource consent, a rule in a regional plan, or by national regulations.
+Section 15(1)(c) of the RMA stipulates that no person may discharge any contaminant from any industrial or trade premises into air, unless the activity is expressly allowed for by a resource consent, a rule in a regional plan, or by national regulations.

 Shell Exploration NZ Ltd holds air discharge permit 6002-1 to cover the discharge of contaminants to air as products of combustion from the Pohokura Production Station involving equipment burning natural gas as fuel where the maximum heat release is in excess of 10 megawatts, together with miscellaneous emissions.
-This permit was issued by the Taranaki Regional Council on 16 June 2003 under Section 87(e) of the Resource Management Act.
+This permit was issued by the Taranaki Regional Council on 16 June 2003 under Section 87(e) of the RMA.
 Changes were made to the conditions of the permit on 11 April 2005.
 It was transferred to SENZL on 14 March 2006 and is due to expire on 1 June 2033.
+A change to special condition 4 was requested by SENZL and made on 9 August 2013 to move the due date for annual reporting from May to August.